|Quick Facts: Dental Hygienists|

 |Work Experience in a Related Occupation||None|

-Almost all dental hygienists work in dentists’ offices, which are clean and well lit.
-More than half of dental hygienists work part time.
+In 2014, almost all dental hygienists worked in dentists’ offices, and more than half worked part time.

-Dental hygienists typically need an associate’s degree in dental hygiene.
+Dental hygienists need an associate’s degree in dental hygiene.
+Programs typically take 3 years to complete.
 All states require dental hygienists to be licensed; requirements vary by state.

-Employment of dental hygienists is projected to grow 33 percent from 2012 to 2022, much faster than the average for all occupations.
-Ongoing research linking oral health to general health will continue to spur demand for preventative dental services, which are often provided by dental hygienists.
+Employment of dental hygienists is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.
+Ongoing research linking oral health to general health will continue to spur demand for preventive dental services, which are provided by dental hygienists.